jribal/libvirt-wakeonlan/README.md

 ============
 libvirt-wakeonlan is a daemon which listens for wake on lan packets and starts libvirt based virtual machines.

+This fork support more libvirt states and is tested with moonlight-streaming wakeonlan option

 INSTALLATION
 ============